MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/archivist.md

 ## Structure

-- Secretary
-- Deputy Secretary for Archives
+- Education Secretary
-- Archivist Manager
+- Archive Manager
 - Archivist

 ## Application Process

 In order to apply for the position of Archivist, you will have to fill out an application and meet the appropriate requirements outlined [here](https://www.democracycraft.net/threads/application-information.2824/).

-1. Go to the Forums -> Department of State -> Applications.
+1. Go to the Forums -> Department of Education -> Applications.
    ![Forum Application](https://i.imgur.com/X1fE5xe.png)
 2. Click on 'Applications' & 'Apply.'
 3. Fill in your details and submit.